Facts you should know about scleritis

-Scleritis is an inflammation of the white of the eye.
+- Scleritis is inflammation of the white portion of the eye, the sclera.

-It is serious eye disease which is often associated with underlying autoimmune disorders.
+- Scleritis is a serious eye disease that is often associated with underlying autoimmune disorders.

-Prompt diagnosis and treatment is essential in preventing permanent vision loss.
+- Prompt diagnosis and treatment of scleritis is essential to prevent permanent vision loss.

 What is scleritis?

-Scleritis is an inflammation of the sclera, the white portion of the eye.
+Scleritis is inflammation of the sclera, the white portion of the eye.

 What is the sclera?

-The sclera is the tough, white fibrous outer wall layer of the eye.
+The sclera is the tough, white fibrous outer wall layer of the eyeball.
 It is a type of connective tissue.
-The sclera provides both the white color of the eye and allows the eye to maintain its shape.
-It extends from the edge of the cornea (the clear, dome-shaped window in the front of the eye) all the way to the optic nerve in the back of the eye.
+The sclera provides both the white color of the eye and maintains the shape of the eyeball.
+It extends from the edge of the cornea (the clear, dome-shaped window in the front of the eye) around to the optic nerve in the back of the eye.

 What causes scleritis?

-Scleritis is an uncommon disease and is differentiated from episcleritis, which is a more common ocular condition.
+Scleritis is an uncommon disease and is differentiated from episcleritis, which is inflammation of the surface membrane covering the sclera and is a more common eye condition.
 In episcleritis, only the superficial tissue between the white of the eye (sclera) and the blood vessel-filled covering (conjunctiva) is inflamed.

-Approximately one-half of cases of scleritis are associated with underlying diseases that affect the body internally (systemic diseases).
-Connective tissue disorders, autoimmune diseases, and generalized vasculitic abnormalities may all first present as scleritis or manifest themselves as scleritis during the course of the underlying disease.
+Approximately one-half of scleritis cases are associated with underlying diseases that affect the body internally (systemic diseases).
+Connective tissue disorders, autoimmune diseases, and generalized vasculitic abnormalities may all first appear as scleritis or manifest themselves as scleritis at some other time during the course of the underlying disease.

 Scleritis may be the initial manifestation of these underlying illnesses.
-Some of these conditions are potentially lethal.
+Some of these conditions are organ-threatening and potentially lethal.

-No cause is found in approximately 30% of cases of scleritis.
+No cause is found in some cases of scleritis.